szpajder/dumpvdl2/README.md

 ./dumpvdl2 --rtlsdr 771111153 --gain 40 --correction 42
 ```

-Use `rtl_test` utility to get serial numbers of your devices. dumpvdl2 will print
+Use `rtl_test` utility to get serial numbers of your devices. dumpvdl2 prints
 them to the screen on startup as well.

 If you want to decode a different VDL2 channel than the default, just add its